makandra/active_type/README.md

 -----------

 - We run tests against several ActiveRecord versions.
-- You can bundle all versions with `rake all:bundle`.
+- You can bundle all versions with `rake all:install`.
-- You can run specs against all versions with `rake`.
+- You can run specs against all versions with `rake all:spec`.
 - You can run specs against a single version with `VERSION=4.0 rake`.

 If you would like to contribute: